 3. Website Homepage and About Us Page

-It’s imperative that both your website homepage and about us page function properly and are designed with the consumer in mind.
+It’s imperative that both your website homepage and the about us page function properly and are designed with the consumer in mind.
 The website homepage serves as the first impression to potential customers.
 The about us page reflects the purpose of the business often why the business was founded and the personality behind this.

 Statistically, it only takes the average user 50 milliseconds to form an opinion about a website and 88% of online shoppers are less likely to return to a site because of a bad user experience.
 This means website functionality and web design can essentially make or break your business.